 By the end of this 12-month programme, you will have acquired a high standard of knowledge in the principles, theoretical concepts and practice of international marketing.
 You will study core modules such as Marketing Management, Marketing Research, International Marketing Context, Cross-Cultural Communication, International Marketing Strategy in addition to a range of specialist electives.
 We will help you further develop a range of personal skills which will be of great value for an international marketing career - including skills in cross-cultural communication, managing research projects, presentations, critiquing literature, problem-solving and team work.
 You will also undertake a substantial research dissertation on an international marketing topic of your choice.

-Fees and funding
+Fees and Financing page.

 We accept a range of qualifications from different countries – learn more about international entry requirements